ChristND242/ChristND242/README.md

 - <img src="https://raw.githubusercontent.com/Tarikul-Islam-Anik/Animated-Fluent-Emojis/master/Emojis/Hand%20gestures/Heart%20Hands%20Dark%20Skin%20Tone.png" alt="Heart Hands Dark Skin Tone" width="25" height="25" /> I am seeking opportunities to collaborate on **IT** and **Cyber Security-related projects**.
 - 📫 How to reach me christndzila400@gmail.com, christ@ndsec24.tech, christnd@congolaisdenanjing.com

+<details><summary>Check it Out! </summary>
+I’m an cybersecurity reseacher with a few years of experience, specializing in IT, network security, systems administration.
+I have hands-on experience with various technologies including  firewall management, cryptography...

+My strong background in computer science allows me to approach challenges with a comprehensive understanding of systems and software security.

+I’m excited to collaborate with you! </details>

 ```
 ████████████████████████████████████████████████████████████  ██╗  ██╗███████╗██╗     ██╗      ██████╗
 ████████████████████████████████████████████████████████████  ██║  ██║██╔════╝██║     ██║     ██╔═══██╗